kansaineil/hype-annotation-guidelines/index.md

 # Hype Annotation Guidelines

 These guidelines help annotators decide whether an adjective, in a given context, is being used promotionally or not.
-The following sections provide (i) general decision criteria that apply to all adjectives, (ii) explanations of the criteria and underlying rationale, and (iii) adjective-specific guidance with examples where more detailed interpretation is required.
+The following sections provide (i) an overview of the general annotation criteria, (ii) explanations of the criteria and underlying rationale, and (iii) links to adjective-specific guidance with examples where more detailed interpretation is required.

 ---

-## Overview of annotation steps
+## Overview of annotation criteria

 | Order | Decision | Type | Effect |
 |------:|----------|------|--------|